terernick/JavaFX/README.md

 # My-first-JavaFX-projec
-Basic JavaFXlogin - using Maven with mysql database
+Basic JavaFX login - using Maven with mysql database